stegripe/rawon/README.md

 ## Features
 - Interaction support.
-- Basic music commands.
-- Basic moderation commands.
 - Configurable, and easy to use.
+- Basic music and moderation commands.
 - A production-ready project, set up the bot without coding.

 ## General Setup